IBM-Bluemix-Docs/ComposeForRethinkDB/dashboard-overview.md

 ### Usage

-The size of your database and the amount of storage provided by your service plan.
+The size of your database and the amount of storage that is provided by your service plan.

 ## Current Jobs

 Making administrative changes to your service (such as scaling, or taking a manual backup) starts a job.
-While a job is running, the _Current Jobs_ panel appears on the _Overview_ page, showing the job name and a progress bar.
-When the job is complete, the _Current Jobs_ panel no longer appears on the _Overview_ page.
+While a job is running, the _Current Jobs_ pane appears on the _Overview_ page, showing the job name and a progress bar.
+When the job is complete, the _Current Jobs_ pane no longer appears on the _Overview_ page.

 ## Connection Strings

-You'll find each Connection String for your service in a different tab in the _Connection Strings_ panel.
+You can find each Connection String for your service in a different tab in the _Connection Strings_ pane.

 ### HTTPS

-A URI-formatted connection string that can be used by some client libraries and contains all the information needed for other libraries to connect.
+A URI-formatted connection string that can be used by some client libraries and contains all the information that is needed for other libraries to connect.
 You can find out how to use the Connection String to connect in [Connecting an external application](./connecting-external.html).

 ### Admin

-The link on the **Admin** tab will open the _RethinkDB Administration Console_.
-The login information is in the **HTTPS** connection string following the 'rethinkdb://' and before the '@'.
+The link on the **Admin** tab opens the _RethinkDB Administration Console_.
+The login information is in the **HTTPS** connection string that comes after `rethinkdb://` and before `@`.

 ### SSL Certificate